 Permit Issuance and Inspections

-Once the permit application has been reviewed and approved by Building Inspections, Planning, and Engineering, the permit will be ready to be issued.
+Once the ADU permit application has been reviewed and approved by Building, Planning, and Engineering, the permit will be ready to be issued.
 The applicant on the permit will be notified via email when the permit is ready for payment.
 All fees must be paid and the applicant must download the proper permit documents to have available on site.
 Fees can be paid online using a credit card.
-If another type of payment is requested, please visit the building inspections office to make a payment.
+If another type of payment is requested, please visit the Buildng Counter to make a payment.

-*Please note that for Type A & B ADUs once permit issuance has occurred the primary residence and ADU will be re-addressed as Unit A and Unit B respectfully.
+*Please note that after permit issuance, the primary residence and ADU will be re-addressed as Unit A and Unit B respectfully.

 All projects are required to have the following City of Arvada approved documents on site.
-All approved plan sets can be downloaded on eTRAKIT and can be made available either in a physical paper copy or as an electronic copy, unless noted otherwise.
+All approved plans can be downloaded on eTRAKIT and can be made available either in a physical paper copy or as an electronic copy, unless noted otherwise.

 - Permit (Physical copy)